Updated on July 5, 2026

 Will I have to pay customs or VAT on a Swiss Post shipment?

-Items entering Switzerland may be subject to customs clearance, VAT, and duties depending on their value and contents.
-Any charges usually have to be paid before the item is released for delivery, which is also a common reason for a temporary hold in tracking.
+Items entering Switzerland may be subject to customs clearance, VAT, and duties depending on their value.
+Since 1 January 2025 the VAT and customs-free threshold is CHF 150.
+Swiss Post can clear customs for a service fee, and charges usually have to be paid before the item is released, which is a common reason for a temporary tracking hold.

 What does "Ready for collection" mean on Swiss Post tracking?